Gordon L. McDonough

-Gordon Leo McDonough (January 2, 1895 – June 25, 1968) was an American politician who served as a U.S. Representative from Californiafrom 1945 to 1963.
+Gordon Leo McDonough (January 2, 1895 – June 25, 1968) was an American politician who served nine terms as a U.S. Representative from California from 1945 to 1963.

 Early life and career

 Born in Buffalo, New York, McDonough moved with his parents to Emporium, Pennsylvania, in 1898.
-He attended the public schools and graduated from the high school at Emporium, Pennsylvania.
+He attended the public schools and graduated from the high school there.

-He engaged as an industrial chemist at Emporium, Pennsylvania from 1915 to 1918.
-He moved to Los Angeles, California, and resumed his former occupation from 1918 to 1933.
-He served as member of the Los Angeles County Board of Supervisors from 1933 to 1944, serving as chairman for one year.
+He engaged as an industrial chemist in Emporium from 1915 to 1918.
+He moved to Los Angeles, California and resumed his former occupation, from 1918 to 1933.
+He served on the Los Angeles County Board of Supervisors from 1933 to 1944, serving as County chair for one year.

 Congress

 McDonough was elected as a Republican to the Seventy-ninth and to the eight succeeding Congresses (January 3, 1945 – January 3, 1963).
-He was an unsuccessful candidate for re-election in 1962 to the Eighty-eighth Congress when he was defeated by Democrat Edward Roybal.
+In 1962 California gained eight U.S. House seats.
+To boost the chances for re-election for Republican colleagues and opportunities for potential new Republican House members, McDonough ran in a newly drawn but unfavorable district against Democrat Edward Roybal, a member of the Los Angeles City Council.
+Roybal defeated McDonough to become the first Latino American member of Congress from California in 80 years.

 McDonough voted in favor of the Civil Rights Acts of 1957 and 1960, as well as the 24th Amendment to the U.S. Constitution.

 Private life

-Married to Catherine McNeil, he raised seven children.
+He was married to Catherine McNeil and they raised seven children.

 McDonough appeared on the Groucho Marx game show You Bet Your Life on January 4, 1950.